-MR. FRED STEVENS: Well, you know, I know the 1 RCMP have come a long way.
-But you know, they take their 2 3 training, you know -- I guess if I was a younger man maybe I could go for training for six months and become a -- a 4 person of authority.
-Because that's all they have is six 5 months training, hey.
-And how can they get trained in --6 in six months, you know.
-They become -- they become 7 policeman, hey.
-Is that how long it takes them, six 8 months?
+1 MR. FRED STEVENS: Well, you know, I know the 2 RCMP have come a long way.
+But you know, they take their 3 training, you know I guess if I was a younger man maybe 4 I could go for training for six months and become a a 5 person of authority.
+Because that's all they have is six 6 months training, hey.
+And how can they get trained in 7 in six months, you know.
+They become they become 8 policeman, hey.
+Is that how long it takes them, six 9 months?
 The police academy?
-And I know that Canada, where 9 we live in is a diverse country, you know, there a lot of 10 nationalities here.
-I think they have to have lot of --11 12 become a -- become an RCMP you got to have a -- have more than the physical ability or whatnot, hey.
-You got to have 13 14 that cultural sensitivity to be, you know -- to fit into 15 the bigger picture.
+And I know that Canada, where 10 we live in is a diverse country, you know, there a lot of 11 nationalities here.
+I think they have to have lot of 12 become a become an RCMP you got to have a have more 13 than the physical ability or whatnot, hey.
+You got to have 14 that cultural sensitivity to be, you know to fit into 15 the bigger picture.
 I'm not saying that they're all bad.
-I know that they just do their job, you know, but it seems 16 like they don't have no compassion at times, or they just 17 18 come and, "Hey, your -- your sister just died over there.
-Come -- we just want you to come and identify her."
-You 19 know.
+16 I know that they just do their job, you know, but it seems 17 like they don't have no compassion at times, or they just 18 come and, "Hey, your your sister just died over there.
+19 Come we just want you to come and identify her."
+You 20 know.
 You got to have that in there.
-20 21 These four colours, that's what they stand for, those RCMP.
+21 These four colours, that's what they stand 22 for, those RCMP.
 Where did they get those colours from?
-22 23 Where did they get those four colours in their police 24 vehicles, hey?
-Where did they -- where did they get their colours from?
+23 Where did they get those four colours in their police 24 vehicles, hey?
+Where did they where did they get their 25 colours from?
 When they were first established hey, they

-- 1 were supposed to patrol us Inuk, Northwest Mounted police.
-Then they changed to Royal Canadian Mounted Police, hey.
-2 3 But where did they get those colours from?
-There's stories behind that.
-I don't know, 4 my brother knows them.
-Hey, on the colours, hey, I heard 5 6 different stories.
+1 were supposed to patrol us Inuk, Northwest Mounted police.
+2 Then they changed to Royal Canadian Mounted Police, hey.
+3 But where did they get those colours from?
+4 There's stories behind that.
+I don't know, 5 my brother knows them.
+Hey, on the colours, hey, I heard 6 different stories.
 I want to learn more, hey.
-When they 7 became RCMP they were gifted those colours from our ancestors.
-I think that's -- it's not written in the 8 9 books, or maybe, I don't know.
-Maybe it's in England, I don't know.
-Maybe (speaking Cree language), you know, our 10 Queen Mother took it, took it with her, I don't know.
-But 11 12 you know, I listen to -- just listening -- listening to some of legends, or -- I don't want to call them legends 13 (speaking Cree language), the true stories, they're not - I have a cop friend, hey, he's a friend of mine (speaking Cree language) he has a good heart.
-He could probably squish me like a bug, but I said, "You know, what do those colours represent on your vehicle there, my friend?
+When they 7 became RCMP they were gifted those colours from our 8 ancestors.
+I think that's it's not written in the 9 books, or maybe, I don't know.
+Maybe it's in England, I 10 don't know.
+Maybe (speaking Cree language), you know, our 11 Queen Mother took it, took it with her, I don't know.
+But 12 you know, I listen to just listening listening to 13 some of legends, or I don't want to call them legends 14 (speaking Cree language), the true stories, they're not 15 written, you know.
+16 I have a cop friend, hey, he's a friend of 17 mine (speaking Cree language) he has a good heart.
+He 18 could probably squish me like a bug, but I said, "You know, 19 what do those colours represent on your vehicle there, my 20 friend?
 That buffalo head there.
-What are those colours -- what are those -- what does that represent?"
-"Well," he said, "I don't know."
+What are those colours 21 what are those what does that represent?"
+"Well," he 22 said, "I don't know."
 I said, "Those are my colours."
-Those are my four colours that's why I wear them.
+23 Those are my four colours that's why I wear them.